 The "Finding of No Significant Impact," or FONSI, was signed by the National Park Service Midwest Regional Director on August 27, 2009.
 When complete, the SBHT will extend from Manning Road on the Leelanau-Benzie County line to Good Harbor Beach at County Road 651 at the north end of the National Lakeshore.
 The trail will be entirely on public lands in the National Lakeshore or on county road or state highway rights-of-way.
 Because short distances of the SBHT extend outside of developed areas and special use zones, it has been designated for bicycle use by special regulation (36 CFR 7.80).

 Because the planned route of the SBHT lies within developed areas and special use zones, the superintendent has designated it for bicycle use without promulgation of a special regulation.
 This required a written determination that this use is consistent with the protection of the park area's natural, scenic and aesthetic values, safety considerations and management objectives, and will not disturb wildlife or park resources (36 CFR 4.30(a)).
-Prior to officially opening the SBHT to bicycle traffic, the superintendent documented this determination.
+Prior to officially opening the SBHT to bicycle traffic, the superintendent documented a determination.
 In order to minimize environmental impacts, however, there is potential for short distances of future segments of the SBHT to extend outside of developed areas and special use zones as the exact route is surveyed.
 Where routes depart from developed areas and special use zones, they must be designated for bicycle use by special regulation (36 CFR 4.30(b)).
-Because of this potential, the Lakeshore has proposed a special regulation, which has been published in the Federal Register for public review through December 14, 2012 at the following link: www.federalregister.gov/articles/2012/10/15/2012-25138/special-regulations-areas-of-the-national-park-system-sleeping-bear-dunes-national-lakeshore
+Because of this potential, the Lakeshore has proposed a special regulation, which was published in the Federal Register for public review through December 14, 2012.

 Construction of the SBHT will occur in segments over a period of approximately ten years at a projected cost of $10 million.
 It is anticipated that 50% of the cost will be funded through federal and state grant sources and 50% raised philanthropically over the first five years of the project.
 Over $2.5 million in grant funding has already been secured.